Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 In other words, when a query for a FQDN returns both an A and AAAA record the OS prefers to use the AAAA record and establishes IPv6 connectivity to the target.

+### Amazon Route 53 DNS records

+In AWS, Amazon Route 53 provides DNS capabilities.
+Route 53 provides features for two use cases:

+   - Public DNS for externally hosted content
+   - DNS capability within a VPC both from a resolver and authoritative name server standpoint